BatteryWater/AlphaOne/README.md

 To DO:

  - Jump Speed / Height
- - Boarder can go
- - kill the vertical camera lock on player
  - Friction on player
  - Jumping off every side of a platform(Unless we dont like ‘N’ the ninja game)
  - Enemies